Kern River: Ecology

 The Kern River watershed is the native range of California's State Freshwater Fish, California golden trout (Oncorhynchus mykiss aguabonita), which are native to the Kern River tributaries South Fork Kern River and Golden Trout Creek, and the latter's tributary, Volcano Creek.
 Two currently recognized and closely related sibling subspecies.
 The Little Kern golden trout (O. m. whitei), found in the Little Kern River basin, and the Kern River rainbow trout (O. m. gilberti), are also found in the Kern River system.
 Together, these three trout form what is sometimes referred to as the "Golden Trout Complex".

+The rare and endangered Kern Canyon slender salamander lives alongside the river.

 In 2008, after public outcry, the City of Bakersfield and the California Department of Fish and Game (CDFG) decided to relocate a family of California Golden beaver (Castor canadensis subauratus) instead of killing them.
 California Golden beaver were native to the Central Valley and throughout the Sierra Nevada.
 Specifically to the Kern watershed, an oral history was taken from Roy De Voe, who claimed to have seen "very old beaver sign" on the east side of the Kern River at Funston Meadow (elevation 6,476 ft) in 1946.
 Also, Mr. De Voe reported that his friend Kenny Keelor trapped the Kern River for beaver around 1900, making his camp at the mouth of Rattlesnake Creek (elevation 6,585 ft) until they were trapped out completely by 1910 – 1914.
 The presence of Beaver Canyon Creek, tributary to the lower Kern River just east of Delonegha Hot Springs, is also consistent with the Kern River watershed having historically supported native beaver.
 This oral history is consistent with another oral history taken one watershed to the north by CDFG's Donald T. Tappe from a retired game warden in 1940, who stated that beaver were "apparently not uncommon on the upper part of the Kings River" until 1882–1883.
 Currently, there are large numbers of beaver in the Ramshaw Meadows on the South Fork Kern River where their dams are trapping sediment, forming extensive pools, accelerating meadow restoration, and increasing riparian willow habitat.

+The Panorama Vista Preserve

+Panorama Vista Preserve is a 930-acre wildlife refuge and outdoor recreational area located in the northeast part of Bakersfield, California.
+The preserve includes hiking trails, biking paths, and areas for horseback riding, and is known for being dog-friendly.
+It serves as a sanctuary for endangered species such as the San Joaquin Kit Fox and the Bakersfield Cactus.
+Panorama Vista Preserve is located near Panorama Park and "The Bluffs" and comprises two distinct floodplain elevations that support different vegetation communities.
+The lower terrace features typical riparian forests and shrub lands, while the upper terrace supports a salt-brush scrub community and relict stands of the endangered Bakersfield Cactus.
+Visitors to the preserve can see the Gordon's Ferry historic landmark and learn about the natural and cultural history of the region.